 It is essential for all Henkels Grants that the application be drawn up and submitted by the organizing faculty member.

-When submitting an application, please note that speaker honoraria are limited to $250 per person.
+ISLA can provide partial support (up to $3,000) for academic conferences or lectures held on the Notre Dame campus.
+Preference is given to projects that have matching funds from other sources (e.g., foundations, departments or institutes).
+When submitting an application, please note that ISLA policy limits speaker honoraria to $1,000 per person.
 Additionally, faculty are asked to list all other sources of support, the amount requested from those sources, and contact information for those sources (name, email address, phone number).

 Proposals are accepted at any time except June 1 to July 31.
 All proposals for a Small Henkels Grant must be submitted at least one month before the event.

 Faculty are limited to one Small Henkels Lecture Grant or Mini-Conference Grant award per academic year.

 Biannual deadlines: second Tuesday in October and February – October 12, 2021 and February 8, 2022.

 Proposals are due one year in advance of event.